ChrisMM/tikibase/README.md

 - **occurrences:** adds an `occurrences` section to each document that lists the documents that link to this document.
 This section only only contains documents that aren't otherwise mentioned in this document already.
+- **list:** lists entries in this Tikibase.
+  - list all parsers: `tikibase list --is parser`
+  - list all Markdown parsers: `tikibase list --is parser,markdown` or `tikibase list --is parser --is markdown`

 You can run these commands using the CLI, on a CI server, or bundle them into a bot to run them automatically on each change.